-- Hot process soap is a lot like rebatching when it comes to molding.
+- Hot process soap is a lot like re-batching when it comes to molding.
 It doesn't pour.
-It is a thick goopy mass (like mashed potatoes) that must be scooped into the mold quickly.
-Make sure to tap the mold on the counter to get out any air pockets.Top of Page
+It is a thick gooey mass (like mashed potatoes) that must be scooped into the mold quickly.

 - Remove the soap from the mold and take off the butchers paper.
-If you did not use a lined mold, you may find it easier to remove the soap by placing it in the freezer for awhile.
+If you used unlined individual molds, you may find it easier to remove the soap by placing it in the freezer for awhile.